apache/druid/docs/development/extensions-core/avro.md

 ### Avro Hadoop Parser

 This is for batch ingestion using the `HadoopDruidIndexer`.
 The `inputFormat` of `inputSpec` in `ioConfig` must be set to `"org.apache.druid.data.input.avro.AvroValueInputFormat"`.
-You may want to set Avro reader's schema in `jobProperties` in `tuningConfig`, eg: `"avro.schema.input.value.path": "/path/to/your/schema.avsc"` or `"avro.schema.input.value": "your_schema_JSON_object"`, if reader's schema is not set, the schema in Avro object container file will be used, see [Avro specification](http://avro.apache.org/docs/1.7.7/spec.html#Schema+Resolution).
+You may want to set Avro reader's schema in `jobProperties` in `tuningConfig`, e.g.: `"avro.schema.input.value.path": "/path/to/your/schema.avsc"` or `"avro.schema.input.value": "your_schema_JSON_object"`, if reader's schema is not set, the schema in Avro object container file will be used, see [Avro specification](http://avro.apache.org/docs/1.7.7/spec.html#Schema+Resolution).
 Make sure to include "org.apache.druid.extensions:druid-avro-extensions" as an extension.

 | Field | Type | Description | Required |
 |-------|------|-------------|----------|